lockevod/Karoo-GPS-Style/README.md

 Mapsforge map style for OpenAndroMaps optimized for Karoo 2/3 and MTB by Enderthor

 ## Instructions:
 - Download this file.
 Sometimes if you donwload xml files in github, they can have some problems.
 Please donwload the whole project (zip) and uncompress it.
-You can also donwload the raw file (not copy the raw file).
+You can also download the raw file (not copy the raw file).
 - Backup original karoo theme (offline_v8.xml) before replacing it with this one.
 - Download manual version of the latest elevate theme (http://www.openandromaps.org/en/legend/elevate-mountain-hike-theme), uncompres it and copy the folder "ele-res" to the /mnt/sdcard/ folder on your Karoo device.
 - Copy this file to the /mnt/sdcard/ folder on your Karoo device (overwriting the existing offline_v8.xml file).